vishnuravi/hospital-capacity/data/README.md

 ## Data Preparation Instructions

-Create a `config.yml` file based on the sample provided with your MYSQL database settings.
+Update `config.yml` with your MySQL database settings.

 Use the python script in this folder to process the dataset and insert it into your database.